 to find a John Foy office near you

 Always remember that the other driver is going to do everything possible to avoid taking responsibility.
 This is often especially true if they were driving under the influence.
-We advise all accident victims to “be your own best advocate” at the scene:
+Therefore, we advise all accident victims to “be your own best advocate” at the scene:

-- Tell the police if you believe the other driver is under the influence.
-Police can administer a breath test or field sobriety tests at the scene.
+- Tell the police if you believe the other driver is under the influence: Police can administer a breath test or field sobriety tests at the scene.

-- Talk to witnesses.
-If others saw what happened, ask for their names and contact information.
+- Talk to witnesses: If others saw what happened, ask for their names and contact information.

-Augusta Drunk Driving Victim Lawyer Near Me 404-400-4000
+Augusta Drunk Driving Victim Accident Lawyer Near Me 404-400-4000

 - Medical bills